StephaneAdeso/adeso-themes-pack/README.md

 # Adeso Themes pack

 This is a pack of free themes.
 Below you can read a short description of each one of them.
-That you enjoy it.
+Enjoy it.

 ![code samples](./assets/screenshot.png)